vayzur/smuggler/README.md

 **"Tunnel not working"**
 - Verify the forward address is correct and service is running
-- Check server logs: `journalctl -u dnstt-server -f`
+- Check server logs: `journalctl -u smuggler -f`

 ---